RagtimeGal/blog/content/_index.md

 - [[Projects/Hithered|Hithered]] is a fantasy setting intended for use in a videogame.
 In a world where insects are sentient and magic *may* be real, a growing cult from outside the Dome threaten the safety of all life;
 - [[Projects/The Creeper's Continuum|The Creeper's Continuum]] is a series of silly parody games which are mostly completely planned.
 The player assumes the identity of CreeperMagnet_, the titular [data pack developer](https://thecreeperscode.com/), as they embark on a series of absurd adventures;

-As some of my projects edge closer to completion I continue to make plans for [[Projects/Ragno Vision LLC.|Ragno Vision]], an L.L.C.
-I may be forming to unify all of my projects under a protected legal entity.
+As some of my projects edge closer to completion I continue to make plans for [[Projects/Ragno Vision LLC.|Ragno Vision]], an LLC I plan to be forming to unify all of my projects under a protected legal entity.